The

 VKHam.
 I had transported the tower to my home without having fully

 determined how it would fit with my plans.
-I had however formed a bit
+I had however formed a

-had been constructed.
+these masts had been constructed.

 I